IS2511/monk/doc/mIP.md

 - `header`: structured string, used for routing (duh)
 - `...`: more headers/data, like mTCP

-Contains of data are not relevant to us now, we'll focus on `header`.
+Contents of data are not relevant to us now, we'll focus on `header`.

 Everything field is aligned to bytes for simpler string operations (eg. `string.byte(header:sub(offset, offset+size))`).